madskristensen/WebEssentials2017/README.md

 ------------------------------------

-A Visual Studio extension that installs a short list of highly valuable extensions targeted web development.
+The easiest way to set up Visual Studio for the ultimate web development experience.
+Requires Visual Studio 2017 Update 3 or newer.

 See the [change log](CHANGELOG.md) for changes and road map.